daevlin/daevlin.github.io/_posts/2020-07-17-Zero2Auto_analysis.md

 cp PNG-02-Copy.png /var/lib/inetsim/http/fakefiles/sample.png
 ```

-The next string output.jpg is obfuscated with
+The next string "output.jpg", that the malware sample will use is obfuscated with:
 ```
 rol cl,4
 xor cl,1F